Skip to main content

 Narrative Art

-You focus on your visual storytelling skills, exploring narrative through the creation of storyboards, sequential art and marketing artwork.
-Study existing media to identify an appropriate methodology for adding storytelling to visual artwork.
+Focus on your visual storytelling skills, exploring narrative through the creation of storyboards, sequential art and marketing artwork.

 This is a 30-credit module.